alex-voytko/finance-tickers/README.md

 ### Adaptive/Responsive

--well adapted for different devices: from small smartphone with 360px of viewport-width (such as Sumsung s10e) to Retina displays 3000px+ (MacBook Pro 16)
+- Well adapted for different devices: from small smartphone with 360px of viewport-width (such as Sumsung s10e) to Retina displays 3000px+ (MacBook Pro 16)

 ## Not implemented: